xXleowXx/gitlab-charts/doc/architecture/decisions.md

   - Required for RHEL certification and inclusion into the OpenShift Marketplace / RedHat Catalog

 Further discussion on this topic can be found in [issue #3095](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/3095).

+## Kubernetes release support policy

+Date: 2024-03-26

+GitLab will officially support three minor releases of Kubernetes: `N`, `N-1`, and `N-2`. `N` is either:

+- The latest released minor version of Kubernetes, if we have finished qualifying it.
+- The next most recent version, if we have not finished or started qualifying the most recent version.

+Details can be found at [Distribution Team Kubernetes and OpenShift release support policy](https://handbook.gitlab.com/handbook/engineering/infrastructure/core-platform/systems/distribution/k8s-release-support-policy/)

+## OpenShift release support policy

+Date: 2024-03-26

+GitLab will officially support four minor releases of OpenShift -- `N`, `N-1`, and `N-2` and `N-3`.
+Like Kubernetes, `N` is either:

+- The latest released minor version of OpenShift, if we have finished qualifying it.
+- The next most recent version, if we have not finished or started qualifying the most recent version.

+Details can be found at [Distribution Team Kubernetes and OpenShift release support policy](https://handbook.gitlab.com/handbook/engineering/infrastructure/core-platform/systems/distribution/k8s-release-support-policy/)